 |Employer Retirement Contribution||9.5|

-These projected rates are provided for internal University planning purposes only.
-They have not been approved by the federal government.
-On the ORPA website you’ll find approved benefit rates for use in preparing budgets for federally sponsored awards.
+The FY2020, FY2021, and FY2022 rates shown below are provided for internal University planning purposes only and have not been approved by the federal government.
+The ORPA website shows the benefit rates that are approved for use in preparing budgets for federally sponsored awards.

 Historical Benefit Billing Rates

 Although casual hourly employees don’t participate in all Princeton benefit programs, they generate benefits costs.
 The largest is the University’s share of FICA tax.
 Hourly employees also are covered by our workers’ compensation policy and have access to subsidized cafeterias.
 In some cases, state and federal law requires that we extend temporary disability and medical coverage to these employees.
 These costs make up approximately eight points of the total benefits rate.